-Task Force Danubeparks - Network of protected areas - continued Activities - Danubeparks Final Conference (Feb 2012) (continued) the cooperation between PA 6 and Danubeparks was laid on a solid ground as basis for future initiatives.
-Meeting with Auenzentrum to discuss expectations and opportunities by EUSDR / PA 6 to NGOs and environmental department on local level in the upcoming years (April 2012) Close cooperation foreseen especially concerning international contacts, fund raising and public events.
-DANUBEPARKS STEP 2.0 Project approved (Jul 2012) Kick-off conference of project DANUBEPARKS Step 2.0 in Neuburg a.d.
-Donau (Oct 2012) The conference was implemented back-to-back with the Stakeholder Workshop in German language.
-Trilateral Workshop on the first trilateral meeting of the DANUBEPARKS STEP 2.0 projec (Jan 2013) DANUBEPARKS at ITB Berlin, the most important travel fair in Europe (March 2013) Directors discuss organization structures both of the single Protected Area administration as well as of the DANUBEPARKS Network (May 2013) Cross-sectorial Workshop from DANUBEPARKS and NEWADA (Oct 2013) the two projects represent the objectives of PA 6 and PA1a.
-Therefore, the two respective PACs were invited to the workshop to present and discuss the vision and approach of a cooperative and integrative implementation of the EUSDR in thi respect.
-"Danubeparks Day in Brussels" (Feb 2014) In order to present the activities of the Danubeparks 2.0 project and network and also to discuss its potential contributions on the policy level, Danubeparks organised and conducted a presentation of the project and the meetings with representatives of the European Parliament and of DG Regio and DG Environment.
-The Black Poplar Conference in Novi Sad (April 2014) DANUBEPARKS STEP 2.0 and DCC-DANUBEPARKS workshops in Bulgaria (Jun 2014) DANUBEPARKS Association founded (Sept 2014) The Final Conference of the DANUBEPARKS STEP 2.0 Project was connected to the firs General Assembly of the recently founded DANUBEPARKS Association, including the election of the Management Board.
-"Little Sydney: Protecting Nature in Europe" Conference in the Donau-Auen National Park Austria (May 2015).
-At this meeting, the European conservation community will gather to discuss, share and showcase original approaches for conservation and development of the Danube as well as to face and discuss issues regarding protected areas all over Europe over the next decades.
-DANUBEparksCONNECTED Kick-off conference in Ingolstadt, Austria (Feb 2017) Meeting of the DANUBEparksCONNECTED Team to discuss the project activities of the "Corridor Land" (April 2017) WILDisland Expert Workshop (Sept 2017) commitment of clo se cooperation among the NGOs and PA 6.
-Norking Programme Work plan 2018; IR (2012 - 2013), IR (2013 - 2014), IR (2014 - 2015), IR (2015 - 2016) and II (2016 - 2016)
+- - the cooperation between PA 6 and Danubeparks was laid on a solid ground as basis - Meeting with Auenzentrum to discuss expectations and opportunities by EUSDR / PA 6 to NGOs and environmental department on local level in the upcoming years (April 2012) - Close cooperation foreseen especially concerning international contacts, fund raising - Kick-off conference of project DANUBEPARKS Step 2.0 in Neuburg a.d.
+Donau (Oct 2012) - The conference was implemented back-to-back with the Stakeholder Workshop in - Trilateral Workshop on the first trilateral meeting of the DANUBEPARKS STEP 2.0 project - DANUBEPARKS at ITB Berlin, the most important travel fair in Europe (March 2013) - Directors discuss organization structures both of the single Protected Area administrations - Cross-sectorial Workshop from DANUBEPARKS and NEWADA (Oct 2013) - the two projects represent the objectives of PA 6 and PA1a.
+Therefore, the two respective PACs were invited to the workshop to present and discuss the vision and approach of a cooperative and integrative implementation of the EUSDR in this respect. - "Danubeparks Day in Brussels" (Feb 2014) - In order to present the activities of the Danubeparks 2.0 project and network and also to discuss its potential contributions on the policy level, Danubeparks organised and conducted a presentation of the project and the meetings with representatives of the European Parliament and of DG Regio and DG Environment. - The Black Poplar Conference in Novi Sad (April 2014) - DANUBEPARKS STEP 2.0 and DCC-DANUBEPARKS workshops in Bulgaria (Jun 2014) - DANUBEPARKS Association founded (Sept 2014) - The Final Conference of the DANUBEPARKS STEP 2.0 Project was connected to the - General Assembly of the recently founded DANUBEPARKS Association, including the election of the Management Board. - "Little Sydney: Protecting Nature in Europe" Conference in the Donau-Auen National Park, Austria (May 2015). - At this meeting, the European conservation community will gather to discuss, share and showcase original approaches for conservation and development of the Danube as well as to face and discuss issues regarding protected areas all over Europe over the next decades. - DANUBEparksCONNECTED Kick-off conference in Ingolstadt, Austria (Feb 2017) - Meeting of the DANUBEparksCONNECTED Team to discuss the project activities of the "Corridor Land" (April 2017) - WILDisland Expert Workshop (Sept 2017) - commitment of clo se cooperation among the NGOs and PA 6.

+Work plan 2018; IR (2012 - 2013), IR (2013 - 2014), IR (2014 - 2015), IR (2015 - 2016) and IR (2016 - 2016)